China home price gains quicken in October

-* Partners Real Estate Investment Trust - qtrly FFO per unit $ 0.08
+U.S. stock index futures were lower on Wednesday after downbeat earnings reports from companies, including index-heavyweight Apple.

-BEIJING Nov 2 Growth in Chinese new home prices quickened in October from a year ago, two private surveys showed, adding to signs of stabilisation in the housing market after a raft of government support measures.
+BEIJING Growth in Chinese new home prices quickened in October from a year ago, two private surveys showed, adding to signs of stabilization in the housing market after a raft of government support measures.

 Prices of new homes in 288 cities rose an average 1.4 percent in October from a year earlier, marking the third straight month of gains, a poll by property services firm Real Estate Information Corporation(CRIC) showed.

-Compared to the previous month, home prices in October were up 0.3 percent, easing from September's 0.5 percent monthly gain, said CRIC, owned by E-House China Holding Ltd.
+Compared to the previous month, home prices in October were up 0.3 percent, easing from September's 0.5 percent monthly gain, said CRIC, owned by E-House China Holding Ltd EJ.N.

 A separate survey by China Real Estate Index System(CREIS) showed average prices in China's 100 biggest cities rose 2.1 percent in October compared with year-ago levels, the third year-on-year rise in a row.